Australia's antitrust chief claims victory after Facebook standoff

 The endorsement from Australia’s top antitrust regulator will bolster the government’s argument that its hardline approach worked and may offer encouragement to countries such as Canada and Britain which have said they plan similar laws.

-Other countries have introduced legislation forcing so-called Big Tech players to negotiate with media companies for licencing fees for links that draw traffic, and advertising revenue, to their platforms.
+Other countries have introduced legislation forcing so-called Big Tech players to negotiate with media companies for licensing fees for links that draw traffic, and advertising revenue, to their platforms.

 However, Australia will be the first country where a government arbitrator effectively sets the rates tech giants will have to pay if negotiations with media companies fail.